 I can’t pretend I don’t have the impulse to do this.
 There are times when I speak up about something and will frequently wonder if it got good reception.
 But I’m slowly getting better at recognizing and avoiding that impulse.
-That’s why I lead this post by asking that no commented on whether I was a good ally or not so that impulse wouldn’t come into play when writing this.
+That’s why I lead this post by asking that no one comment on whether I was a good ally or not.
+That way the impulse wouldn’t come into play when writing this.

 That’s not to say I should push away any positive responses.
 If others want to thank or befriend me for something, that’s great!
 But it’s because they choose to, not because I felt I was owed it.
 I shouldn’t tell them to feel grateful or ask for something in return.

 9) If I’m Unsure of my Actions, I Ask

 Even with the research I’ve done, damaging behavior can still slip through.
 For example, realizing something I explained to a woman could have come across as condescending.
 So I ask if that was the case.